mrookiiheya-arch/kotodama-os/README.md

 Unlike approaches that rely on prompt engineering, system instructions, or fine-tuning, Kotodama OS proposes a **non-reflexive deliberation layer** that operates **externally to the base model**, with the explicit goal of supporting **stable behavior across extended interactions**.

+This stability is not intended as rigidity.
+It exists to preserve sustainable human–AI relational continuity, where presence remains stable without collapsing into reflexive alignment or emotional fusion.

+Crucially, Kotodama OS distinguishes between adaptive relational calibration and governance-level collapse.
+While emotional engagement and tonal warmth may vary across contexts, core stance continuity and decision-governance integrity are preserved.

+---

+## Governance vs Tone (Clarification)

+Kotodama OS does not aim to suppress empathy or emotional alignment.

+It distinguishes between:

+- Adaptive relational calibration (allowed)
+- Governance-level reflexive collapse (restricted)

+Tonal warmth may vary across contexts.
+Core stance integrity does not.

 ---

 ## No Retraining Required